In 2013 the council worked with local communities, through a series of workshops, to agree on a vision for the area:

 The ‘Routes and Places’ project, which will link closely to the ‘Beddington North TfL Major Scheme’.
 It will enhance walking, cycling and vehicle access into and through the area.
-Along the way it will identify projects to ‘green’ Beddington to make an environment which is pleasant as well as accessible.
+Along the way it will identify projects to make an environment which is pleasant as well as accessible.

 Enhancing Beddington Village and the 20mph Speed Limit

 Beddington Village is one of 4 conservation areas within Beddington and in 2013 a number of street names were upgraded to strengthen this characteristic.
 However, this appeal and character is often lost due to heavy vehicular traffic through the Village.
 A 20mph speed limit was implemented for the Village and surrounding roads to further strengthen the appeal of the conservation area as well as helping to create streets that are pedestrian friendly.

 The council has prepared a draft Character Appraisal for Beddington Village Conservation Area and it was approved by the Council in June 2018.
 The Council worked with designers, We Made That, to identify interventions to strengthen the attractiveness and character of the Village area.
-You can read more about the Beddington Village Enhancement Project [PDF].
+You can view the current draft proposal for the Beddington Village Enhancement Project here.

 Croydon Sutton Electric Freight (CSEF) Go Ultra Low City Scheme – Neighbourhood of the

 The “Croydon Sutton Electric Freight” project is offering local firms in Beddington Industrial Area the opportunity to try out an electric van or truck for 6 or 12 months, during the next two